Sanak: Critical response

-Udita Jhunjhunwala of Firstpost gave the film 2.5 out of 5 stars and wrote, "Sanak over-emphasizes the action, leaving the story and the emotional core under-developed."

-Shubham Kulkarni, from Koimoi gave 2.5 out of 5 stars and wrote, "Vidyut Jammwal is the biggest reason to watch Sanak, but cannot be the only attention-grabbing point of the feature length film.
+Shubham Kulkarni of Koimoi gave 2.5/5 stars and wrote "Vidyut Jammwal is the biggest reason to watch Sanak, but cannot be the only attention-grabbing point of the feature length film.
+Udita Jhunjhunwala of Firstpost gave 2/5 stars and wrote "Sanak over-emphasizes the action, leaving the story and the emotional core under-developed."

 Soundtrack

 The film's music was composed by Chirantan Bhatt and Jeet Gannguli while lyrics written by Sameer Anjaan, Manoj Yadav and Rashmi Virag.

 The song "O Yaara Dil Lagana" is a remake of the song of same name from the 1996 film Agni Sakshi sung by Kavita Krishnamurthy, composed by Nadeem–Shravan and written by Sameer Anjaan.